jamiepg20/codecrafter/ticker/README.md

 # ticker

 The ticker app is an easy to launch [Spring Boot](https://projects.spring.io/spring-boot/) app that only focus to gather public [Bitcoin](https://www.youtube.com/watch?v=Um63OQz3bjo) prices from different platforms.
 In doing so, it persists the values to a database .
-This ticker service will then also expose a REST API which can be used by other code-crafter-like micro services to do whatever they focus on.
+This ticker service will then also expose a REST API which can be used by more autonomous services.
 Prices from all platforms will be based on USD (by using [fixer.io](http://api.fixer.io/latest?base=USD)).

 #### Currently integrated with
 - [luno.com](https://www.luno.com/)